 According to the agency model, there are prominent benefits for car buying:

-However, short-term consequences of limited negotiation flexibility and the uneven rate of adoption by brands would impact customers.
+However, short-term consequences such as limited negotiation flexibility and uneven adoption by brands could impact customers.

 The agency model will leave behind a slew of new legal and regulatory developments:

 Collaborative partnership between the manufacturers and dealerships should be created to allow the necessary changes around compliance while breeding fullest model benefits.
 The Agency Model in the UK Future: The agency model provides a look into the future for the UK automotive industry as it transforms over time.
 It contains all the elements of a new customer perspective, enhancing technology usage and OEM partnership with dealers.
-This would be a great step towards modernizing sales and distribution.
+This marks a significant step toward modernizing sales and distribution in the automotive industry.

 Admittedly, some risks inherent from the operational complexity and resistance to change will need to be addressed to get implementation right.
 This is really significant for both manufacturers and dealerships because not having the flexibility in this fast-changing world would mean falling behind the competition.